GUIDED NATURE HIKE

 Moose, elk, mule deer, coyote, fox, river otter, black bear, mountain lion, lynx, bobcat, pine marten, ermine, porcupine, skunk, snowshoe hare, cottontail rabbit, jack-a-lope, golden-mantled ground squirrel, least chipmunk, raccoon, beaver, chorus frog, garter snake and many species of birds and insects.

 We are now offering free guided hikes through the trail system.
-Early season bird walks will be led every Saturday, May 13 through June 3.
-No registration is required- just meet at the Grand Lake Trails trailhead parking at 9:30 a.m.
-Bring along binoculars, water, rain gear, sunscreen and bug spray.
+Guided hikes & walks will be led selective Saturdays throughout the summer.
+No registration is required- just meet at the Grand Lake Trails trailhead parking at 9:30 a.m., on County Road 48 near the Grand Lake Golf Course.
+Bring along binoculars, water, snacks, rain gear, sunscreen and bug spray.

 GLMRD is now on eBird!
 To check it out, go to http://eBird.org and go to the Hotspot Grand Lake Metropolitan Recreation District.
 If you’d like to help by entering your own bird counts, please do so, but be careful to only enter bird species that you or someone knowledgeable about birds has 100% positively identified the species.
 Just enter your info under the GLMRD location and it will count.
 Let’s get the word out that Grand Lake is for the birds!